First time? Please sign our online waiver before coming to class!

-Age Limit – While the majority of our students are adults, we also accept students ages 14 and up in group classes.
+Age Limit – We cater our group classes to adults.
+However, on a case-by-case basis, we can accept aerial students aged 14-18.
 A legal guardian is required to sign the online waiver on behalf of any minors (under 18) wishing to participate.
 We can offer private lessons for students under age 14 subject to instructor and space availability.

 Reservation Policy – reservations and pre-payments is required for all classes, private lessons, group private lessons, and open proactice.

 Refund & Cancellation Policy – Cancellations must be made 12 hours prior to the start of class.
 Refunds are given to early cancellations.
 Late cancellations (less than 12 hours before start of class) may not be given refunds.